 GOS offers numerous services and members are welcome to participate in as many, or as few, as they wish.

-Indoor meetings: a fortnightly programme from September through to Easter, featuring an invited speaker.
-The meetings are held at Goytre Village Hall and provide an opportunity to chat informally with like-minded people while enjoying tea and biscuits.
+Indoor meetings: a programme from September through to Easter, featuring an invited speaker.
+The meetings are held mostly at Goytre Village Hall and provide an opportunity to chat informally with like-minded people while enjoying tea and biscuits.
 Non-members are welcome.

 Field trips: walks or visits to birding sites, both within the county and further afield, take place every 2–3 weeks, all year round.
 Participation is free.
 These walks provide a good opportunity for experienced birders to meet other enthusiasts and visit new sites and for beginners to benefit from expert guidance.
 All members and non-members are welcome to join us on field trips.
 A weekend stay at Portland Bird Observatory usually takes place in October each year.